-It is necessary due to reasons beyond the family's control, as determined by COC.
-The following is a list of extenuating circumstances that COC may consider in making its decision.
+It is necessary due to reasons beyond the family's control, as determined by the PHACOC.
+Following is a list of extenuating circumstances that the PHACOC may consider in making its decision.
 The presence of these circumstances does not guarantee that an extension will be granted: